Clachp/swifty-companion-42/README.md

 npx expo start --tunnel
 ```

-**Specific configuration for tunnel:**

-1. Launch the app with `npx expo start --tunnel`
-2. Add this additional redirect URI displayed by Expo in your 42 application:
+**Important:** When using Expo Go on mobile, check the console logs for the redirect URI (e.g., `exp://192.168.x.x:8081`) and add it to your 42 OAuth application redirect URIs.

-**Important note:** Tunnel mode uses a tunnel service managed by Expo (similar to ngrok) to create a public URL accessible from any network.
+**Note:** Tunnel mode uses a tunnel service managed by Expo (similar to ngrok) to create a public URL accessible from any network.

+## Available Scripts

+### Development scripts
+- `npm start` - Start Expo development server
+- `npm run android` - Start on Android emulator
+- `npm run ios` - Start on iOS simulator
+- `npm run web` - Start on web browser

+### Maintenance scripts
+- `npm run clean` - Remove node_modules, cache, and Expo folders
+- `npm run reset` - Clean everything, reinstall packages, and start with cleared cache
+- `npm run reset:tunnel` - Same as reset but with tunnel mode for mobile testing

+### Other scripts
+- `npm run lint` - Run ESLint

+**When to use reset:** Use `npm run reset` or `npm run reset:tunnel` when you encounter cache issues, package conflicts, or unexplained errors.

 ## OAuth authentication flow